User Operations

 deposit

-Supply assets to a pool and receive jTokens (supply shares).
+Supply assets to a pool and receive jTokens (supply shares) in your obligation.

 fn deposit(